Xiaofuhe/QC-pipeline-Tracula/README.md

 -	Run the Eddy correction toolbox from FMRIB Software Library (FSL) and FreeSurfer to preprocess DTI and T1-weighted structural images.

 Step 2.
 Quality Control Assessment
--	Visually check the raw and eddy current corrected DW images and evaluate the generated color-encoded FA images.
+-	Visually check the raw and eddy current corrected DW images, evaluate the generated color-encoded FA images.
 Remove motion-corrupted DTI from analyses and conduct probabilistic tractography using ball & stick model from FSL’s bedpost.

 Step 3.
 Run TRACULA
 -	Run TRACULA with default settings to reconstruct major white-matter pathways.